 - Mobility changes

 Sometimes, symptoms of a traumatic brain injury may not appear until days after the accident.
 This is why it is important for anyone who suffers a brain injury, no matter how serious it seems, to seek immediate medical attention.

 A law firm with the skills, the resources and the connections to protect your rights

 It’s devastating enough when you or someone you know has suffered a brain injury, but finding the right lawyer can be a tall order to fill.
 But if you’ve found this page, look no further.

 Our attorneys have the skills, the resources and the connections to successfully represent victims of even the most devastating brain trauma.
-And we have the experience – 50 years’ worth – and track record to back it up.
+And we have the experience – over 50 years’ worth – and a track record to back it up.